 Historical Context

 The theorem is named after the ancient Greek mathematician Pythagoras, who is credited with formalizing and popularizing it, although evidence suggests that the relationship was known to earlier civilizations, including the Babylonians and Egyptians.
-The Babylonians, for instance, used Pythagorean triples (sets of three positive integers that satisfy the theorem) in their calculations, indicating an understanding of the relationship long before Pythagoras.
+Also, the Babylonians, for instance, used Pythagorean triples (sets of three positive integers that satisfy the theorem) in their calculations, indicating an understanding of the relationship long before Pythagoras.
 Regardless of its exact origin, Pythagoras and his followers were instrumental in bringing this concept into the realm of formal mathematics.

 Mathematical Foundation